 desc

-A string describing the stage or action thats occuring.
+A string describing the stage or action thats occurring.
 Meant to be human readable and useful for logging.
-You do not need to do anything intentinally to support this option (it's handled in BaseActor).
-All logging (when using self.log()) are passed through a custom LogAdapter.
+You do not need to do anything intentinally to support this option (it's handled in kingpin.actors.base.BaseActor).

 dry